Abishe77/Chess-engine-java/README.md

-# Chess Engine — Java from scratch
+# Chess Engine — Java

 A scratch-built, object-oriented chess engine in Java.
 No libraries.
 No shortcuts.
 Pure logic.